CarrieForle/GreenCode/README.md

 Save it somewhere safe.
 Open Greenshot and configure external commands.
-Supply "Barcode" in "name" field and GreenCode's location in "Command" field
+Supply "Barcode" in "name" field and GreenCode's location in "Command" field.
 Click "Save".

 Reopen Greenshot to apply the changes.